automerge/automerge.github.io/README.md

 ### Assets

 Git is *fine* for version control of text.
-It's *awful* for images and videos — it remembers ever version of every asset that's ever been committed, and they slow down clones, diff, and other actions.
-Before adding images, videos, and other non-text assets to the repo, please do the following:
+It's *awful* for images and videos — they slow down clones, diff, and other actions.
+Before you commit images, videos, and other non-text assets to the repo, please do the following:

 1. **Resize** — if an image is only going to display at 1000px wide (at most), it should be no more than 2000px wide, and ideally closer to 1200px.
 (A tiny bit of extra detail is often enough to give the illusion of a crisp 2x retina image).
 2. **Format** — line art and screenshots should be PNG or WebP, photos should be WebP or JPG.